FrancisSakwa89/Dice-Game/README.md

 #### Installation Requirements
 * You require to have your own pc
 * Open your browser and serach for FrancisSakwa89
-* Chose a pig-dice repository
+* Chose a PIG-Dice-Game repository
 * Open your atom/visual studio code
 * git clone  the link https://francissakwa89.github.io/Dice-Game/ and work on it if it's your preffered text editor.
 #### BDD